DigitalNaut/gridle-figma-plugin/README.md

-# Patterner Plugin for Figma
+# Gridle Plugin for Figma

 ## Description